mila-ai4h/rag_tool/README.md

 ## Backlog:

 - Provision documents for Cash project
-- Deployment to cloud
+- Deploy to cloud
-- Index a URL
+- Support indexing of a URL
 - Add integration tests
-- Add back Langgraph example script?
-- Use a thread pool to connect to qdrant and make the FastAPI endpoints asynchronous
 - Explore better PDF text parsers as PyMuPDF does not fare very well on certain documents
+-  Create thread pool and use async requests